 - Volunteer for a giveback opportunity or community outreach opportunity.

 - Attend a networking event and exchange contact information with someone new.
+These 14 networking tips will help you in building your network.

 - Meet a new coworker and ask them about their work experiences.
 Have coffee with them.